cryptic-game/cryptic/README.md

 Anything from design to development will be helpful, no matter what skills you have.
 For more information, talk to us on Discord or send us an email.

+Note: There are some [Github/coding/naming conventions](conventions.md) specific to the Cryptic project.

 ## Project Structure

 ![project structure](https://raw.githubusercontent.com/cryptic-game/graphics/master/wallpaper/ablauf.png)